top of page

 My children and I have been members of Houghton Valley Playcentre for 10 years - this is where I developed my real passion for early childhood and it’s wonderful to continue this at Moriah.
 At Playcentre I was involved in our Huihuinga Reorua/Bilingual session - building on skills in Te Reo Māori that I have built since being a young person.
 Kei te ako tonu au, no reira, me korero tātou!
 I'm still learning - so please lets speak together!

-As well as Playcentre my other paid work has families as the focus.
-For seven years I have been an antenatal educator for Birthwise.
-I am also a facilitator of Incredible Years Parenting Programme and worked for RespectEd Aotearoa.
 I love to see our little 2-year-olds "graduate" as confident, happy learners when they go to school.
 I am especially interested in ways we can support our tamariki to develop social and emotional competence - to notice how their feelings feel and then talk about them.
 A true skill for life!

 Teacher